Performance Measures

 In 2018, the KMPO Board approved the decision to support ITD’s performance targets for safety rather than adopt separate targets for Kootenai County.
 KMPO will continue to monitor Kootenai County’s progress annually to ensure the County continues to meet the state’s safety targets.

-ITD has set its new safety targets for 2023.
-On March 21, 2023, KMPO staff reviewed the crash data for Kootenai County from 2017-2021 (most current data available).
-While Kootenai County’s fatal and serious crash rates remain below ITD’s safety targets, the 2021 data shows that the County has seen an increase in the five-year average number of fatalities and serious injuries, as well as the rates of those crash types per 100 million vehicle miles travelled (VMT), over the 2017-2021 period.
-The average number of non-motorized fatalities and serious injuries decreased over the last 5-year period.
-The information provided below includes a comparison between the 2017-2021 data and the previous five-year periods.
-52% of fatal and serious injury crashes in Kootenai County occurred on the state highway system.
+The 2023 data shows that fatal and serious crash rates in Kootenai County remain below ITD’s safety targets and that the County has seen a decrease in the five-year average number of fatalities and serious injuries, as well as the rates of those crash types per 100 million vehicle miles traveled (VMT), over the period.
+The average number of non-motorized fatalities and serious injuries increased slightly compared the previous 5-year period.
+40% of fatal and serious injury crashes in Kootenai County occurred on the state highway system.

 Kootenai County